denovo/Antenna-faq/docs/devices.md

 Manual Install with expansion files:

 - Install the .apk file on the android device
+- Launch the apk and when it asks if you want to download the expansion, exit the app and unmount the USB.
+- This will have created a folder in the android/obb with the correct structure for your expasnion file
 - Locate the expansion file on your computer (the large .zip file)
 - Rename the .obb file to match the filename format below:
+- IF a commercial build:
-- Go to edit app in ES, copy the android package name eg (main.com.antenna.beatles),
-- Copy the build number of the app `eg 112657` this will be at the end of the page url when you are on the ES build history page for the build version you want to install.
+  Go to edit app in ES, copy the android package name eg (main.com.antenna.beatles), Copy the build number of the app `eg 112657` this will be at the end of the page url when you are on the ES build     history page for the build version you want to install.
 - Combine the two, so the filename of the .obb file reads something like :  ```main.112662.com.antenna.beatles.obb```
-- Commercial Build Installs : ```main.113274.com.antenna.beatles.obb```
+- IF an adhoc build:
-- Adhoc Installs: ```main.113274.com.eachscape.app29310.obb``` (**113274**: build number  **29310**: app number)
+   Adhoc Installs: ```main.113274.com.eachscape.app29310.obb``` (**113274**: build number  **29310**: app number)

 - Make sure that the file extension has definitely changed from .zip to .obb.
+On a Mac you can use the GetInfo option   to check.
+On a PC you can right click and check properties.
+If you can't see a file type on PC - goto folder         options and remove the tick from "hide known type file extension"s in foplder options on Windows systems so you can   rename the .zip
+  **IMPORTANT** Make sure that when you rename the expansion file you are overwriting the .zip file extension.
+This     is the cause in 90% of installation failures.

 - Mount your device and go to the folder Android/obb
-- Create a new folder inside obb/ using the name of the android package name without the "main."
-For example: ```com.antenna.beatles``` for commercial builds.
-For Adhoc use ```com.eachscape.app29310``` as the folder name where 29310 is the app number
 - Copy the .obb file  (eg main.48946.com.bm.pompeii.obb) into this folder, in this case it would be ```Android/obb/com.antenna.beatles/main.112662.com.antenna.beatles.obb``` to install the commercial build.
 - Unmount and launch the app....
-Phew, easy like peas and rice!

-**IMPORTANT** Make sure that when you rename the expansion file you are overwriting the .zip file extension.
-This is the cause in 90% of installation failures.

-Remove the tick hide known type file extensions in foplder options on Windows systems so you can rename the .zip

-When installing commercial builds on Samsung after setting up folder and renaming obb, make sure to remove from the USB connection before launching - otherwise it interferes with the process.

 ----